Ackee-Blockchain/school-of-solana/1.lesson/README.md

 # SSoS - 1.
 Lecture

-To avoid losing time on our first lecture, I would like to ask you to **prepare/install some stuff**.
+In order not to waste time on our first lecture, please **prepare/install some stuff** in advance. 👇

 </div>